-The change in seasons affects us all in different ways, meaning that we have to make a number of adjustment to help us adapt and make the transition as smooth as possible.
+The change in seasons affects us all in different ways, meaning that we have to make a number of adjustments to help us adapt and make the transition as smooth as possible.

 From the changing weather to the differing hours of daylight each day, the seasons can affect us and our pets in a whole number of ways, and they rely on us to help them through it.

 Our dogs love to walk whatever the weather, so we’ve put together a series of handy guides to help you and your dogs navigate through the changing seasons…

 Here’s Our Guide To Dog Walking In The Autumn

 As the air cools, the days get shorter and the leaves begin to fall, Autumn quickly brings about a sense of excitement for cozy winter evenings and weekend-long movie marathons.
 For our dogs, it also makes a welcome change from the heat of summer.

 Whilst some dogs may have had to be kept indoors during periods of heat in the summer, the arrival of Autumn means that they can be out and about more regularly, making the most of the fresh, crisp air.

 Checklist: Everything You’ll Need To Consider When Walking Your Dog During The Autumn:

 It is, as we say, a noticeable change, so it’s therefore vital that you’ve got yourself covered to ensure that the transition is as smooth as possible.

 One of the first signs of autumn is the change in weather, which can have quite an impact.
 It’s therefore vital that you and your pooch wrap up warm.